MicrosoftDocs/data-api-builder-docs/data-api-builder/deployment/includes/static-web-apps-versioning.md

 ---

 > [!IMPORTANT]
-> Azure Static Web Apps uses a fixed version of the Data API builder (DAB) engine.
-At any point in time, this version of the engine can lag behind the latest stable version by a couple of releases.
-Additionally, you cannot manually update or specify the version of the DAB engine used by Azure Static Web Apps.
+> Support for Data API builder (DAB) in Azure Static Web Apps using database connections is in public preview.
+Azure Static Web Apps uses a fixed version of the DAB engine that can vary from the latest stable version of DAB.
+To access the latest DAB features, consider an alternative host for DAB using the latest version of the engine from GitHub, Microsoft Container Registry (Docker Hub), or NuGet.
->
-> If you require the latest features in Data API builder or require manual control over DAB versions, consider an alternative host for the engine.
->